emg2speech: Synthesizing speech from electromyography using self-supervised speech models: Introduction

 \section{Introduction}

 Neural and neuromuscular interfaces hold significant promise for augmenting human abilities to interact and communicate with the external world.
-Brain–computer interfaces (BCIs), such as the speech neuroprostheses described in \cite{wairagkar2025instantaneous}, \cite{metzger2023high}, and \cite{willett2023high}, have demonstrated that individuals with conditions such as anarthria or amyotrophic lateral sclerosis can regain functional speech through invasive neural recordings.
-While such invasive approaches are well suited for individuals with severe paralysis or complete loss of articulatory control, their widespread deployment is limited by the need for surgical implantation, high cost, and clinical risk.
-In contrast, we propose a non-invasive speech interface that leverages preserved articulatory muscle activity, enabling a broader range of individuals—including those with laryngectomy, dysarthria, or dysphonia—to regain functional speech without the need for surgical intervention.
+Brain-computer interfaces (BCIs), such as the speech neuroprostheses described in \citet{wairagkar2025instantaneous, metzger2023high, willett2023high}, have shown that individuals with conditions such as anarthria or amyotrophic lateral sclerosis can regain functional speech through invasive neural recordings.
+While these invasive approaches are well suited for individuals with severe paralysis or complete loss of articulatory control, their widespread deployment is limited by the need for surgical implantation, high cost, and clinical risk.
+In contrast, we propose a non-invasive speech interface that leverages preserved articulatory muscle activity, enabling a broader range of individuals, including those with laryngectomy, dysarthria, or dysphonia, to regain functional speech without surgical intervention.

-In this article, we present a method for leveraging self-supervised speech (SS) models to convert electromyographic (EMG) signals collected during speech articulation directly into audio, without the need for explicitly training a vocoder.
-Our key insight arises from the observation that speech features derived from SS models can be linearly mapped to the electrical power of muscle action potentials.
-Because these action potential powers corresponding to different articulatory gestures form structured and separable clusters in feature space, it follows that SS models implicitly encode articulatory information.
-This relationship suggests that EMG power can serve as an effective intermediate representation for mapping muscle activity to speech features.
-We exploit this property to design a lightweight and interpretable EMG-to-audio conversion model that leverages EMG power representations in conjunction with SS models.
-Such an approach has the potential to enable efficient few-shot and zero-shot learning of EMG-to-audio mappings—an especially valuable property given the limited availability of EMG datasets and the frequent data distributional drift caused by factors such as electrode displacement, changes in skin moisture, and other recording variabilities.
+In this article, we present a method that leverages self-supervised speech (S3) models to convert electromyographic (EMG) signals collected during speech articulation directly into audio, without explicitly training a vocoder.
+Our key insight comes from the observation that speech features derived from S3 models can be linearly mapped to the electrical power of muscle action potentials.
+Because EMG power patterns associated with different articulatory gestures form structured and separable clusters in feature space, these results suggest that S3 models implicitly encode articulatory information, as reflected in EMG activity.
+This relationship motivates EMG power as an effective intermediate representation for mapping muscle activity to speech features.
+We exploit this property to design a lightweight EMG-to-audio conversion model that leverages EMG power representations in conjunction with S3 models.